The Best Companies for Liability Car Insurance

 - Underinsured and uninsured motorist coverage

-Property damage and bodily injury are both included in a liability-only car insurance policy, but underinsured and uninsured motorist coverage is not.
+Property damage and bodily injury are both included in a liability-only car insurance policy, but underinsured and uninsured motorist coverage are not.

 Beyond minimum liability coverage, some states have additional coverage requirements.
 Maine requires MedPay (medical payments) insurance, while 11 no-fault states require you to carry personal injury protection (PIP) coverage.
 Neither of these coverage types is considered liability insurance, but they are nonetheless required by these states to cover your own medical expenses in case of a car accident.

 What Limits Do I Need?

 You’ll see liability limits quoted in sets of three numbers, such as 100/300/100.
 This stands for: